Stimulus Check Update: Track Your IRS Relief Payment

 So anyone who doesn’t have up-to-date information on file with the IRS could be looking at delays.
 That may include someone who recently moved or changed banks.
 It might also include someone who hasn’t filed a tax return for 2019 or 2020.
 Many people don’t file tax returns because they don’t make enough money to pay taxes.
 Not coincidentally, these are also generally the people who most need stimulus payments.

 Certain banks have policies that can delay the arrival of stimulus via direct deposit.
-For example, some JPMorgan Chase and Wells Fargo customers expressed dismay that money the government initially sent out took days arrive in their accounts.
+For example, a handful of JPMorgan Chase and Wells Fargo customers expressed dismay when the first batch of direct deposits took days to be credited to their accounts.
 Some smaller banks, however, credited the money to their customers right away.
 The actual settlement date for the first batch of ACH transfers was March 17, meaning that was the day that the money was officially available to banks.
 The two financial institutions receiving complaints waited until the money actually arrived rather than crediting it in advance.
-The same scenario could hold up payments the next time around.
+The same scenario could hold up payments for future batches.

 Another potential delay stems from the method people use to file their taxes.
 Those who submit returns by mail may also experience delays in receiving their stimulus payment.
 Paper returns take longer to process than electronic returns, and the agency is experiencing a backlog brought on, at least in part, by the pandemic.
 As with most office workers, many IRS employees have had to do their jobs from home.
 Paper returns were inaccessible and sat waiting in trailers.
 About 6.7 million returns had yet to be processed by the end of January.